davdma/dotfiles/README.md

 # dotfiles
 For storing my workflow config files so that it can follow me anywhere.
 Add more as needed!

-The editor config here is only for `vim` - for Neovim setup on a new computer, consult my `kickstart.nvim` repo [here](https://github.com/davdma/kickstart.nvim).
+The editor config here is only for `vim` (though it installs `nvim` and those configs for you in `setup.sh` by cloning my kickstart repo).
+For more info on the Neovim setup consult the `kickstart.nvim` repo [here](https://github.com/davdma/kickstart.nvim).

 # Adding to the repo